 Cynda Hylton Rushton, PhD, RN, FAAN

 Dr. Rushton is recognized as an international expert in nursing ethics and palliative and end-oflife care.
-Dr. Rushton’s intervention program, the Mindful Ethical Practice and Resilience Academy (MEPRA) and forthcoming book, Moral Resilience: An Antidote to Moral Suffering aims to transform current approaches for addressing moral adversity by focusing on innovative methods to cultivate moral resilience and designing a culture in health care that supports ethical practice.
+Dr. Rushton’s intervention program, the Mindful Ethical Practice and Resilience Academy (MEPRA) and forthcoming book, Moral Resilience: Transforming Moral Suffering in Health Care aims to transform current approaches for addressing moral adversity by focusing on innovative methods to cultivate moral resilience and designing a culture in health care that supports ethical practice.

 Rana Foroohar covers the intersection of business, economics, politics, and foreign affairs.
 In her weekly column, she provides insight on the shifts occurring in globalization and the political economy.
 Foroohar will sort action from rhetoric, and walk through President Trump’s proposed policies, and what they might mean for companies, countries, and consumers.

 Award-winning celebrity chef and best-selling author, Jeff Henderson is a role model for anyone who needs the encouragement to reinvent their life.
 Since he discovered his passion and gift for cooking in the unlikeliest of places — prison — Jeff has completely turned his life around, and today serves as a popular and powerful voice for self-transformation.
 Jeff is the creator of Food Network’s reality series, “The Chef Project”, the host of “Family Style with Chef Jeff,” and author of the book, If You Can See It, You Can Be It.